dewynl/msc-ai-capstone-project/docs/course-materials/project-proposal-revised-2025-05-31.md

 Bhowmick, A.K., Jagmohan, A., Vempaty, A., Dey, P., Hall, L., Hartman, J., Kokku, R. and Maheshwari, H. (2023) 'Automating Question Generation from Educational Text', *SGAI Conference*.

 Du, X., Shao, J. and Cardie, C. (2017) 'Learning to Ask: Neural Question Generation for Reading Comprehension', *Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics*.

+Gururangan, S., Marasović, A., Swayamdipta, S., Lo, K., Beltagy, I., Downey, D. and Smith, N.A.
+(2020) 'Don't stop pretraining: Adapt language models to domains and tasks', *Proceedings of the 58th Annual Meeting of the Association for Computational Linguistics*, pp. 8342-8360.

+Lin, T., Wang, Y., Liu, X. and Qiu, X. (2022) 'A survey of transformers', *AI Open*, 3, pp. 111-132.

 Parkes, J. and Harris, M.B.
 (2002) 'The purposes of a syllabus', *College Teaching*, 50(2), pp. 55-61.